-- VAT has been most essential choice as ingredient of tax reforms of developing countries like Nepal, which leads to revenue enhancement and sustainable economic development.
-There is tremendous scope for in increasing the revenue from VAT and sound implementation in coming days. - 2.
+- VAT has been most essential choice as ingredient of tax reforms for developing countries like Nepal, which leads to revenue enhancement and sustainable economic development.
+There is tremendous scope for increase in the revenue from VAT and its sound implementation in coming days. - 2.
 Overview the current revenue structure of Nepal, the share of tax revenue has been greater than the share of non-tax revenue.
-About three quarters of total revenue comes through tax revenue and one third from non-tax revenue, which show the dominant role of tax revenue to total revenue.
+About three quarters of total revenue comes through tax revenue and one third from non-tax revenue, which shows the dominant role of tax revenue to total revenue.
 Due to this reason, government heavily depends upon tax revenue and the foreign grants and aids, which leads country's situation towards fiscal crises and resources gap. - 3.
-In Nepal, indirect tax plays pioneering role for internal resource mobilization, which is now the principle source of revenue collection.
-Almost, 72.90% of revenue collected through indirect taxation, which shows dominant role of indirect tax over direct tax. so, to direct the country's economy in the channel of development, it is necessary to increase the share of direct tax over indirect taxation. - 4.
-In recent decades, developing as well developed countries in the word have increasingly focused their attention towards reforming the tax system by realizing the poor designed tax structure in order to mobilize, higher volume of resources for the development purposes and make the economy health, efficient and self-dependent to a greater extent.
+In Nepal, indirect tax plays pioneering role for internal resource mobilization, which is now the principal source of revenue collection.
+Almost, 72.90% of revenue collected through indirect taxation, which shows dominant role of indirect tax over direct tax.
+So, to direct the country's economy in the channel of development, it is necessary to increase the share of direct tax over indirect taxation. - 4.
+In recent decades, developing as well developed countries in the world have increasingly focused their attention towards reforming the tax system by realizing the poor designed tax structure in order to mobilize higher volume of resources for the development purposes and make the economy health, efficient and self-dependent to a greater extent.
 In this sense, VAT became a power point of attraction of many countries and gaining popularity day by day.

-- 5. The government expenditure is increasing consciously but revenue resources are very limited which led the country to fiscal crises.
+- 5. The government expenditure is increasing consciously but revenue resources are very limited which leads the country to fiscal crises.
 The major cause of persisting fiscal deficit in Nepal is due to the poorly designed and defective tax system, which causes inadequate mobilization of resources. - 6.
 The contribution of VAT revenue to total revenue is in increasing trend, which is beneficial for sound economic development despite the various difficulties in the implementation of VAT; the collection trend of revenue through VAT is very satisfactory.
 It is expected that VAT will generate more and more revenue in the coming days.
 VAT generated about Rs.
-7122.60 million revenue in F/Y 1997/98.
+7122.60 Million revenue in F/Y 1997/98.
 It reached up to Rs.
-21946.00 millions in F/Y 2005/06, which is about 208.11% increased in comparison to F/Y 1997/98. - 7.
-The share of value added tax (VAT) in the GDP in Nepal is very low in comparison to other developing countries.
-The contribution of VAT revenue as a percentage of GDP remained 2.46, 2.39, 2.69, 3.06, 2.95, 2.87, 3.06, 3.75 and 3.76 from F/Y 2000/01 to 2008/09 respectively, however showing a improving trend.
+26704.18 millions in F/Y 2006/07, which is about 374.92 %, increase in comparison to F/Y 1997/98. - 7.
+The share of VAT in the GDP in Nepal is very low in comparison to other developing countries.
+The contribution of VAT revenue as a percentage of GDP remained 3.06, 2.95, 2.87, 3.06, 3.75, 3.76 and 3.98 from F/Y 2000/01 to 2006/07 respectively, however showing a improving trend.
 Likewise, the registration trend into VAT is also increasing day by day.
-The number of registrant increased from 5237 in FY 2000/01 to 46831 in F/Y 2008/09 by almost nine fold. - 8.
-The consistency between planned and actual revenue collection is not so satisfactory.
-In average 95% of plan revenue collection is achieved in last five year i.e. F/Y 2004/05 to 2008/09.
+The number of registrant increased from 5237 in FY 1997/98 to 52965 in F/Y 2006/07 by almost ten fold. - 8.
+The consistency between planned and actual revenue collection of VAT is not so satisfactory.
+In average 95.92% of plan revenue collection is achieved in last five years i.e. F/Y 2000/01 to 2006/07.
 In the comparison of target or planned revenue collection, the collection of actual revenue is less than that of planned revenue.
 Reasons for this decline are smuggling and under valuation of goods, lack of proper billing, lack of proper account, and weak tax administration.
-Though in F/Y 2007/08, the actual collection is higher than that of planned, it shows the good prospects of VAT in coming days.
+Though in F/Y 2004/05, the actual collection is higher than that of planned, it shows the good prospects of VAT in coming days.